 In my look back on 2018, I wrote a bit about how I had lost myself.
 How so much had happened over the past few years that I could only focus on surviving and in turn lost what made me, me.
 When I wrote that it was because I had finally accepted that and I had started working hard on finding myself again.
 Well, as with everything else that died this year, that did too.
 I resorted back to my survival mode.
 It felt like so much was going wrong and all of it was out of my hands and it took everything in me to just stay above water.
 I’ve felt myself disappearing this year.
 What little bit of myself had held on over the years and the tiny bit I had recovered in my work on myself in 2018, I have physically felt washing away this year and it has felt like there was nothing I could do.

 So what happened in 2019?
-I’ll do my best to sum it up as neatly and as concise as possible.
+I’ll do my best to sum it up as neatly and as concisely as possible.

 We started off the year moving back to California.
 Something I thought I desperately wanted (turns out I was wrong, but that’s a whole other post of its own).

-We got back to California about two weeks from my birthday…Happy Birthday to me!
+We got back to California about two weeks before my birthday…Happy Birthday to me!
 And my mom got discharged the day after my birthday…happy birthday to me.
-Without going into detail, our original plans for my mom feel through and I ended up having to take shifts (living on my brother’s couch for the majority of the time) watching my mom at my brother’s house while we found a new facility for her to move in to.
-She still needed 24 hour supervision and it was the longest two weeks of my life.
+Without going into detail, our original plans for my mom fell through and I ended up having to take shifts (living on my brother’s couch for the majority of the time) watching my mom at my brother’s house while we found a new facility for her to move in to.
+She still needed 24-hour supervision and it was the longest two weeks of my life.
 No exaggeration, it felt like two months.

 I now feel lucky to have a job and it’s allowing me to “get by,” but it’s definitely not where I pictured myself at this point in my career.